 How is the Current Housing Market?

-Assuming you’re not selling your house to a cash buyer, your home selling timeline will also be dictated by the housing market.
-In a buyer’s market, there are plenty of houses for sale and not many buyers.
+There are plenty of houses for sale in a buyer’s market and few buyers.
 This allows the buyer to pick and choose between houses and negotiate for lower prices.

-In a seller’s market, there aren’t as many properties for sale, but plenty of buyers.
+In a seller’s market, there aren’t as many properties as possible for sale, but plenty of buyers.
 As a home seller, this gives you an advantage.
 You’ll have multiple offers, which can lead to a bidding war and higher earnings.

 In a buyer’s market, houses can sit for months without any serious offers.
 In a seller’s market, homes have been known to sell on the first day of the listing.